mozilla/chromeless/packages/jetpack-core/docs/page-mod.md

 `PageMod` objects represent page mods.

 <api name="include">
-@property {Collection}
+@property {List}
 The pages to which the page mod should apply.
-An collection of rules matching the URLs of pages.
+A [List] of rules matching the URLs of pages.
 Add rules to the collection by calling its `add` method and remove them by calling its `remove` method.
 There are four kinds of rules:
 <dl>